 In navigating the complexities of trauma amidst escalating global unrest, our research institute empowers not only therapists by integrating research-derived knowledge into their practices, but also other stakeholders of society, such as policy makers, social scientists, activists working in the NGO sector, etc. This fusion allows for culturally sensitive and targeted interventions addressing transgenerational trauma within contemporary turbulences.

+Moreover, amidst pandemics and geopolitical disruptions, our institute serves as an innovation hub.
+Through research-practice synergies, we develop advanced therapeutic methodologies, aiming to effectively mitigate trauma’s multifaceted impacts.
 Committed to both scholarly inquiry and practical application, we stand firm against the profound psychological burdens imposed by contemporary global adversities.
 Our dedication to bridging psychotherapy practice and empirical research underscores our unwavering commitment to addressing and alleviating the multifaceted impacts of trauma within our global community.

-Head: Ass.-Prof. Dr. Erzsébet Fanni Tóth, e-mail
+Ass.-Prof. Dr. Erzsébet Fanni Tóth, erzsebet.toth@sfu.ac.at

 Selected Research Projects